wavesplatform/Waves/docker/README.md

 You can use the following tags:

-- `latest` - currrent version of Mainnet
+- `latest` - current version of Mainnet
 - `vX.X.X` - specific version of Waves Node